Cambridge-ICCS/FTorch/examples/3_MultiGPU/README.md

 output on rank3: [  6.0,  8.0, 10.0, 12.0, 14.0]
 ```

-Alternatively, we can use `make`, instead of cmake, copying the Makefile over from the
+Alternatively, we can use `make`, instead of CMake, copying the Makefile over from the
 first example:
 ```
 cp ../1_SimpleNet/Makefile .